ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The name or ID of the cluster.
 This value is required.</dd>

 <dt><code>--ip <em>IP</em></code></dt>
 <dd>The network load balancer IP address that you want to register.
 To see your NLB IP addresses, run <code>kubectl get svc</code>.
-You can initially create the host name with only one IP address.
-If you have NLBs in each zone of a multizone cluster that expose one app, you can add the IPs of the other NLBs to the host name by running the [`ibmcloud ks nlb-dns-add` command](#cs_nlb-dns-add).</dd>
+To specify multiple IP addresses, use multiple `--ip` flags.</dd>

 <dt><code>--json</code></dt>
 <dd>Prints the command output in JSON format.
 This value is optional.</dd>